kfr2/kfr2.github.com/content/pages/projects.md

 Title: projects
 Date: 2012-12-16 17:00
 Slug: projects
 Author: Kevin Richardson
-Summary:  This is a summary of the page.
+Summary:  A list of Kevin Richardson's projects.

-Various projects (and links to whatever) can be listed.
+A more formal list of my projects is forthcoming.
+In the meantime, you may be interested in browsing my [GitHub repositories](https://github.com/kfr2).